Macaroni & Cheese

 Steam the carrots and cooked chickpeas in a pot on the stove until the carrots are soft.

-Place the carrots, chickpeas, garlic cloves, apple cider vinegar, smoked paprika, cumin, and dijon mustard in an upright blender.
+Place the carrots, chickpeas, garlic powder, apple cider vinegar, smoked paprika, cumin, and dijon mustard in an upright blender.
 Salt to taste (start around 1/2 teaspoon), add plenty of freshly ground black pepper, and 2 cups of plain plant milk.
 Puree on high until smooth.

 Taste.
 How’s the saltiness and tang?
 If it needs any more tang, add an extra teaspoon of apple cider vinegar.
 If the sauce is too thick, add small amounts of additional plant milk to thin (keep in mind the wet pasta will thin it out a bit too).